-''' event. define t1ab node cache:(a,b); # define cache event.t1ab. assert ("abc","xyz"); # insert entry if new event.t1ab. assert !("abc","xyz"); # delete entry event.t1ab. assert !("abc"); # delete group of entries event.t1ab. assert !(); # delete all entries '''
+''' event. define Tab node cache:(a,b); # define cache event. assert Tab("abc","xyz"); # insert entry if new event. assert ?Tab("abc","xyz"); # delete entry event. assert ?Tab("abc"); # delete group of entries event. assert ?Tab(); # delete all entries '''

 With or without an expiration period, you may want to delete entries based on some condition.
 This is simply a way of forcing the cache condition to be False, just as asserting an entry forces it to be True.
 So, you can think of a cache condition as a dynamic set of named Boolean switches.
 You address a specific switch via the argument list.